kailash-manasarovar/statement/docs/timeline/2026/march.md

 - And, like Angalimala Baba, how I had mentioned it regularly during those intense battles with online-stalkers where my approach tended to be to bombard them with God as much as possible.
 - I think it worked!

+### Alberto

+- The Italian, apparently, who looked very familiar, like a film star.

 ## Thalazur Bandol

 - I stay a few days at the Thalazur Bandol before driving to Lourdes.